 Nationally, access to affordable dental care is a major problem; however, organized dentistry in Ohio has been visionary – responding to this need with statewide programs that provide needed access to oral health care to qualified individuals.
 For more information on how Dental OPTIONS improves access to dental care, click here.

 The dentist decides how many patients to see each year and the frequency, whether to accept patients eligible for donated or discounted care or both, and the type of patiet (elderly, single head of household, disabled, etc.).

 Referral coordinators screen patients for eligibility, provide referrals and handle the administrative tasks.
 The referral coordinators serve as liaisons between the dental office and the patient between appointments.
 Dentists' volunteer time and assistance are spent solely in practicing dentistry.

-Dentists who provide 100 percent donated care to an OPTIONS patient are eligible for up to four hours of Volunteer Continuing Education (CE) credit per biennium.
+Dentists who provide 100 percent donated care to an OPTIONS patient are eligible for Volunteer Continuing Education (CE) credit.
 For more information on CE requirements, click here.

 Click here to become a Dental OPTIONS provider!

 - Click here to download a Dental OPTIONS dentist enrollment form